bcbio/bcbio-nextgen/docs/contents/configuration.rst

   ``-pick`` in VEP); ``canonical_cancer`` Canonical transcripts with hand curated changes for more common cancer transcripts (effects snpEff only).
 - ``vcfanno`` Configuration files for `vcfanno
-  <https://github.com/brentp/vcfanno>`_, allowing use of the new vcfanno/vcf2db
+  <https://github.com/brentp/vcfanno>`_, allowing the application of additional
+  annotations to variant calls.
+By default, bcbio will try and apply:

+   - `gemini` -- External population level annotations from `GEMINI
+     <http://gemini.readthedocs.io/en/latest/>`_.
+This is only run for human
+     samples with gemini data installed (:ref:`datatarget-install`).
+   - `somatic` -- Somatic annotations from COSMIC, ClinVar and friends.
+COSMIC need a custom installation within bcbio (:ref:`datatarget-install`).
+Only added for tumor or tumor/normal somatic calling.

-  approach for creating GEMINI databases.
-The default is ``[gemini]`` for all organisms except GRCh37/hg19, which defaults to the older GEMINI loading approach. bcbio installs pre-prepared configuration files in ``genomes/build/config/vcfanno`` or you can specify the full path to a ``/path/your/anns.conf`` and optionally an equivalently named ``/path/your/anns.lua`` file.
+  bcbio installs pre-prepared configuration files in ``genomes/build/config/vcfanno`` or you can specify the full path to a ``/path/your/anns.conf`` and optionally an equivalently named ``/path/your/anns.lua`` file.
 This value can be a list so you can supplement the existing annotation file with: ``[gemini, /path/your/anns.conf]``. or replace it by only specifying your file.
-You can run only vcfanno without GEMINI database creation by setting ``tools_off: [gemini]`` and explicitly setting ``vcfanno: [gemini]`` (or any other configurations you want).

 .. _sv-config: